A Beginners Guide to Digital Photography

 If I have a favourite genre then it is macro and I have promised myself that one day I will spend some time and money on exploring this fascinating area of photography.
 I hope you enjoy the book and learn at least one thing from it because I really enjoyed writing it.

 I am busy writing my second book all about Weddings, it’s not your usual dry mechanical ‘how to’ kind of book but more a look at some of my actual weddings to see what went wrong and how I overcame the problems.
-To find it just do a search on my name.
+To find the book, you can visit this link.

 Anyway that’s enough from me, good luck with your photography.
 If you want to see some honest reviews for entry level DSLR’s then check out this site.